petter-holmberg/elements/README.md

 assume an element satisfying the applied predicate is known to exist in the given range.
 They take a cursor pointing to the first element to be tested instead of a range as they don't need to check for the limit of the range at each iteration.

 `search_match` and `search_mismatch` take two loadable ranges and an optional relation, simultaneously traversing the ranges and stopping at the first positions where a match or a mismatching element is found, respectively.
 The default relation is `eq`.
+If the second range is not shorter than the first, or if a match is known to exist before the end of the second range, the algorithm can be called with only a `cursor` to the first element of the second range.

 `search_adjacent_match` and `search_adjacent_mismatch` take a loadable range and a relation, stopping at the first position where an element and its successor satisfy the relation, or does not satisfy the relation, respectively.
 The default relation is `eq`.